ualib/agda-algebras/types.rst

 In this section we give a modern, perhaps unconventional presentation of general composition of functions and operations.
 We feel our presentation is more elegant and concise than those typically found in books on universal algebra.

 Of course, to each, his own, particularly when it comes to notational sensibilities.
-But aesthetics aside, our main reason for what may seem like a belabored discussion of such an elementary topic is that our definition---via composition of the standard "fork" and "eval" operations familiar to every seasoned (functional) programmer---leads to a more natural and efficient implementation of general composition in any functional programming language that supports dependent types.
+But aesthetics aside, our main reason for what may seem like a belabored discussion of such an elementary topic is that our definition---via composition of the standard "fork" and "eval" operators familiar to every seasoned (functional) programmer---leads to a more natural and efficient implementation of general composition in any functional programming language that supports dependent types.

+.. index:: ! fork, ! eval

 .. _fork-and-eval:

 fork and eval
 ~~~~~~~~~~~~~

-We begin by defining the "fork" and "eval" operations mentioned in the opening paragraph of this section.
+We begin by defining the "fork" and "eval" operators mentioned in the opening paragraph of this section.

 Recall the definition of :term:`product`.
-Given types :math:`A`, :math:`B`, :math:`C`, and mappings :math:`f: A → B` and :math:`g: A → C`, there exists a unique mapping :math:`⟨f, g⟩: A → B × C` such that :math:`π_1 ⟨f, g⟩ = f` and :math:`π_2 ⟨f, g⟩ = g`.
-It should be obvious that the map in question is defined for each :math:`a: A` by :math:`⟨f, g⟩(a) = (f\,a, g\,a)`.
+Given types :math:`A`, :math:`B`, :math:`C`, and functions :math:`f: A → B` and :math:`g: A → C`, there exists a unique function :math:`⟨f, g⟩: A → B × C` such that :math:`π_1 ⟨f, g⟩ = f` and :math:`π_2 ⟨f, g⟩ = g`.
+Evidently, this function is defined for each :math:`a: A` by :math:`⟨f, g⟩(a) = (f\,a, g\,a): B × C`.

 .. .. raw:: latex
 ..    \begin{prooftree}